IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 The test is simplified to: remove everything to the right of the last (rightmost) "/" in the URL of "root" MUD  file URL, and the proposed new URL.
 The resulting two strings MUST be identical.

-For a simple example, if the "root" MUD-URL is http://example.com/hello/there/file.json then any URL that starts with http://example.com/hello/there/ would be acceptable, such as http://example.com/hello/there/revision2.json.
+For a simple example, if the canonical MUD-URL is http://example.com/hello/there/file.json then any URL that starts with http://example.com/hello/there/ would be acceptable, such as http://example.com/hello/there/revision2.json.

-Once the new MUD file is accepted, then it becomes the new "root" MUD file, and any subsequent updates MUST be relative to the MUD-URL in the new file.
+Once this new MUD file is accepted, then the MUD-URL attribute in this file becomes the new canonical MUD file.
+As a result, any subsequent updates MUST be relative to the new MUD-URL in this file.
+This rule enables the location of the MUD file to change over time based upon the needs of the organization.

 ## Merger, Acquisitions and Key Changes